chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Yaf at work near the end](../assets/sanghaforest/DSC_6053.NEF-2.jpg)

 ### Day 1: Beginning the walk
 By about 10:15am we finally got to our drop-off point.
-It was there that I realized that only Armand and Congondele had brought backpacks and Congondele's looked like the kind of bag you'd bring to not get charged on a Spirit Airlines flight (very small), not a bag to carry lots of gear in the forest!
+It was there that I realized that only Armand and Congondele had brought backpacks and Congondele's looked like the kind of bag you'd bring to not get charged on a Spirit Airlines flight (i.e. very small), not a bag to carry lots of gear in the forest!

 ![Break at the beginning](../assets/sanghaforest/IMG_6327.jpg)